 COVID-19: In spite of several helping measures the shutdown of society from the middle of March 2020 till the end of May 2020 has meant that many employees have lost their job and that many independent contractors have had to close their businesses.
-From the 12th March 2020 until the 26th of May 2020 (both days included) the jobcenters stopped referring people to jobs and stopped demanding that people receiving unemployment benefits be available for the labor market.
-This has likely reduced the increase in the number of LFS-unemployed people that would otherwise have been expected as a result of the COVID-19 shutdown.
+From the 12th March until the 26th of May 2020 (both days included) the jobcenters stopped referring people to jobs and stopped demanding that people receiving unemployment benefits be available for the labor market.
+This has likely reduced the increase in the number of LFS-unemployed people for Q2 2020 that would otherwise have been the case as a result of the COVID-19 shutdown.
 This is because LFS-unemployed persons are those that are not in employment and who have actively been seeking work as well as being able to start a new job with short notice.

-See the Newsletter (Danish) regarding the significance of the COVID-19 shutdown for the figures for February 2021.
+See the Newsletter (Danish) regarding the figures for December 2021.